HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_compose_to_use_oidc.md

 Consult this topic for further information on doing a [helm update](../working_with_compose/helm_upgrade_values.md).

-After completing the helm update, the appropriate pods will automatically restart.
+5. Restart the DX Compose WebEngine pods.
+The changes to the ConfigService.properties file (made via helm) are only available to WebEngine after a restart.